 - Analysis of embedded systems issues specific to computer vision

-- Artificial intelligence hardware and software architectures for visual exploitation (for e.g. deep learning and deep convolutional neural networks)
+- Artificial intelligence hardware and software architectures for visual exploitation (for example deep learning, convolutional neural networks, and lightweight convolutional networks)

-- Embedded vision for robotics (industrial, mobile and consumer)
+- Embedded vision for UAVs (industrial, mobile and consumer)

-- Advanced driver assistance systems and autonomous driving
+- Advanced assistance systems and autonomous navigation frameworks

 - Large-scale computer vision problems including object recognition, scene analysis, industrial and medical applications

 - New trends in programmable processors for vision and computational imaging

 - Applications of and algorithms for embedded vision on: